-Instant Pot Tikka Masala, made with chicken or chickpeas and veggies!
+Instant Pot Chicken Tikka Masala, that is vegan adaptable- made with chickpeas and veggies!
 Serve over basmati rice, or for a low-carb version, serve over a bowl of baby spinach!
 This can also be made on the stove top!
 A simple, easy weeknight dinner that is vegan adaptable and full of Indian flavor!

 This could also be part of your Sunday meal prep!
 It tastes better and better as the flavors have a chance to meld.